tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `a11ychecker_ignored_rules`

 The `a11ychecker_ignored_rules` option prevents specific Accessibility Checker rules from being checked.
 This feature allows developers to skip rules that they do not wish to check.
-For example: to skip rules that flag known content issues or custom HTML that should not be checked.
+For example: To skip rules that flag known content issues or custom HTML that should not be checked.

 **Type:** A comma-separated string.